 Q: So, Rocco’s isn’t just Italian food …

 Chef Rocco: No, I couldn’t let all that good travel and training go to waste!
 So, the menu is a real mix of international flavors.
 Although we loosely call it “latin cuisine,” it’s all over the board, from French to Venezuelan to Spanish to Mexican and Italian.
 We have a lot of fun in the kitchen.

-Q: This is your second year at OC Chef’s Table.
-Why did you decide to return after your novice year last year?
+Q: This is your third year at OC Chef’s Table.
+Why do you keep returning?

 Chef Rocco: It’s such a great experience!
 It’s by far the most emotional event I’ve ever cooked in – all these stories of redemption and lives saved – really amazing.
-Last year, they awarded two sisters scholarships – they had been homeless for years with their Mom.
+I can still remember the first year I attended – they awarded two sisters scholarships – they had been homeless for years with their Mom.
 It was really touching.
 As a chef, you just can’t walk away from that and say it didn’t change you.
-That’s why we’re back!
+That’s why we’re back!___________________

 See all 40+ chefs participating and secure your ticket at OCChefsTable.com.
 And, get to know this year’s phenomenal chefs as Diane Armitage sits down with each, asking 5 questions in just 5 minutes …